-Hands on Experience for notional hours: (ANY TWO) 30 Hrs 10 Marks
+Hands on tasks for notional hours 30 hours 10 marks

-- 1. Watching Videos of Individual Sessions and Classroom Teaching of Signing.
-Submit reflections. - 2.
-Role Play and Dramatization in ISL.
-Marks assigned to performance. - 3.
+- 1. Watching Videos of Individual Sessions and Classroom Teaching of Signing - 2.
+Role Play and Dramatization in ISL - 3.
 Developing Learning Material for Facilitating Connectivity Among Signing, Language and Cognition - 4.
-Recording and submitting Self Narrated Stories / Poems. - 5.
+Recording Self Narrated Stories / Poems and Writing Reflections - 5.
 Interacting with Deaf for Practicing Expansion of Ideas